senghok510/UNBLOCK-Me-/README.md

 - This approach significantly reduces execution time.

 ### 2. **Heuristic by counting the number of vehicles blocking the first-blocking vehicle**
-- Instead of only counting vehicles between the red car and the exit, this heuristic considers **chained blocking vehicles**.
+- Instead of only counting vehicles between the red vehicle and the exit, this heuristic considers **chained blocking vehicles** which penalize the vehicle recursively that block vertically the first blocking vehicle that block the red vehicle.
-- The game prioritizes moves that remove the root cause of congestion.
+All the functions are located in the Algorithmes.py in src
 ---

 ## How to run the project

 If some necessary libraries are missing, install them using the `requirements.txt` file: pip install -r requirements.txt